-Napa River Flood Control Easemen
+Napa River Flood Control Easement

-Conservation easement accepted by District in 2007 to facilitate Flood District project and grant funding camparound for cattle
+Conservation easement accepted by District in 2007 to facilitate Flood District project and grant funding

-Newell Preserve Improvements Provide on-site water supply for group
+Newell Preserve Improvements

+Provide on-site water supply for group

 As part of the arrangement with the land trust on the District's purchase of Berryessa Vista, the land trust was willing to use some of the proceeds from the transaction to fund a well pump and distribution system at the Preserve.
 However, the first well drilled by the City of American Canyon came up dry.
-The City has dropped plans for digging any more test wells.
+The City has dropped plans for diaging any more test wells.